-Goals of PCMH are to improve the patient's experience of care, improve the health of populations and to reduce or control the costs of healthcare.
+The goals of PCMH are to improve the patient's experience of care, improve the health of populations and reduce or control the costs of healthcare.

-The PCMH Case Manager works with the physician, clinic staff and the patient to try to find the best, most efficient, economically feasible way of meeting the patient's needs with the available resources.
-The CM works with the patient to identify issues and barriers that may prevent them from getting the care they need and assist the patient and physician in developing a mutually agreed upon plan to reach the best possible outcomes.
+The PCMH Case Manager works with the physician, clinic staff, and the patient to find the best, most efficient, economically feasible way of meeting the patient's needs with the available resources.
+The CM works with the patient to identify issues and barriers that may prevent them from getting the care they need and assist the patient and physician in developing a mutually agreed-upon plan to reach the best possible outcomes.

 Comprehensive Primary Care Plus —

 CPC+ is a national advanced primary care medical home model that aims to strengthen primary care through regionally-based multi-payer payment reform and care delivery transformation.

 The goals of CPC+ are to improve the quality of care patients receive, improve the patient's health, and spend health care dollars more wisely.